SnehaKejriwal/MakeMyTrip/README.md

 ###### Source Folder src/test/resources
 In this, I have defined test data file.
 I have used excel as external source for defining searchCriteria.

+#### Known Bug
+1. LoginSignUp pop-up in homePage is not handled(tried handling with NoSuchElementException but was not able to handle properly).
+Same happens in Review Page when       recommendation section is not available.
+2. Filter pricePerNight-- sometime its works sometime it doesnot.
+3. AddingRoom-- Currently script is only adding one room .
+Not checking based on the Guest count.
+4. In Firefox Browser script works only till searching of the hotel.

 ## Creators